-In spite of its aging and shrinking population - forecast to fall by more than half to 52 million by 2100 if the current low birth rate persists and immigration remains heavily restricted - Japan maintains a fairly restrictive immigration policy.
-Despite a record number of legal foreign residents, reaching a total of 2.73 million at the end of 2018, only 2% of the workforce is foreign-born.
+Integration PolicyIn spite of its aging and shrinking population Japan maintains a fairly restrictive immigration policy.
+The number of legal foreign residents reached a total of 2.9 million in 2020, the highest number on record; yet, the foreignborn workforce represents only about 2% of the total.

-Bilateral economic-partnership pacts have allowed Filipino and Indonesian nurses and caregivers to enter Japan on a temporary basis since 2008.
+Bilateral economic-partnership pacts have allowed Filipino, Indonesian and Vietnamese nurses and caregivers to enter Japan on a temporary basis since 2008.
 Efforts to attract more foreign workers have been piecemeal.
-For example, the LDP-led government has relaxed some immigration restrictions with the aim of attracting highly skilled foreign professionals.
-And in mid-2018, Prime Minister Abe announced plans to allow about 70,000 workers into Japan annually through 2025, for an overall total of about 500,000.
-In April 2019, two new temporary visa categories were added, covering low-skilled and semi-skilled workers in certain industries facing labor shortages.
-Finally, in mid-2019, a law was passed to systematically promote Japanese-language education for foreigners.
+For example, the LDP-led government has relaxed some immigration restrictions in an effort to attracting highly skilled foreign professionals.
+In mid-2018, then-Prime Minister Abe announced plans to allow about 70,000 workers into Japan annually until 2025, for a total of about 500,000.
+Two new temporary visa categories were added in 2019, covering low-skilled and semi-skilled workers in 14 industrial sectors facing labor shortages.
+The resultant gradual increase in the number of foreign workers has not lessened the country's serious labor shortages, which has been exacerbated by the demographic shifts and the pandemic-related demand for low- and semi-skilled workers, including care workers.
+Concerns over human-rights issues related to the treatment of the technical interns and other low-skilled workers, and the lack of adequate labor protection and long working hours imposed on foreign workers have also contributed to Japan's reputation as a not-so-attractive destination for foreign workers.
+In November 2021, the government announced plans to give foreign workers in certain blue-collar jobs long-term residency beginning in 2022.
+Japan will have to implement more open immigration policies and stronger employment protections if it wants to attract more foreign workers of all skill levels.

-The Japanese government still appears reluctant to embrace a full-fledged immigration policy, and is cautious of rhetoric pointing in this direction.
-The nationalistic viewpoints held by many LDP lawmakers pose a particular challenge in this regard.
-Nevertheless, while the new measures cannot be regarded as a comprehensive package, there has been very substantial progress in facilitating an increased inflow of valuable foreign workers.
+The Japanese government still appears reluctant to embrace a full-fledged immigration policy and is cautious of rhetoric pointing in this direction.
+Despite the Japanese public's positive support for immigration, the nationalistic viewpoints held by many LDP lawmakers pose a particular challenge in this regard.
+Nevertheless, while the new measures cannot be regarded as a comprehensive package, there has been some progress in facilitating an increased inflow of valuable foreign workers.